tristanpenman/go-cast/PLAN.md

 5. Introduce Wails as the desktop shell:
     - Keep Go as the backend and expose discovery, connect, launch, and YouTube commands to the frontend.
     - Build a compact UI with device list, app list, receiver status, YouTube URL input, transport logs, and error state.
-    - Keep the existing CLI sender as a testable protocol/debug entry point.
 6. Validate against real devices:
     - Test discovery, status, YouTube launch, and YouTube playback on Chromecast/Google TV hardware.
     - Record receiver payloads needed to fill gaps in app status and media control.